 Unemployment Rate.
-The annual unemployment rate in the Los Angeles CSA exceeded that in the United States as a whole in each of the past 27 years, except 1990, 2005, 2006, when the two unemployment rates were generally equal, as shown on Figure 5.
+The annual unemployment rate in the Los Angeles CSA exceeded that of the United States as a whole in each of the past 27 years, except in 1990, 2005, 2006, when the two unemployment rates were generally equal, as shown in Figure 7.